rehierl/html-outliner-spec/issue-associations-notes.md

 straight forward.
 Unfortunately, the relationships established between nodes and sections are vague and contradictory.

-The goal of this document is to identify which relationships the algorithm establishes and to clearly define those.
+The goal of this document is to allow to identify which relationships the algorithm establishes and to clearly define those.

 <!-- ####################################################################### -->
 <!-- ####################################################################### -->